microsoft/AzureTRE/docs/tre-templates/shared-services/cyclecloud.md

 Deploy the CycleCloud server using UI or API.

-To connect to the CycleCloud server, the TRE Administrator must connect to the CycleCloud server from the administration jumpbox.
-Use Azure Bastion to connect to the jumpbox a with the username `admin` and the select the password located in your core KeyVault.
+To connect to the CycleCloud server, the TRE Administrator **must** connect to the CycleCloud server from the administration jumpbox (`templates/shared_services/admin-vm`).
+Use Azure Bastion to connect to the jumpbox a with the username `adminuser` and the select the password located in your core KeyVault.
 Connect to the CycleCloud server at the URL: `https://cyclecloud-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`.

 - Provide a name for the cyclecloud server instance.

--Review the terms and conditions and hit next.
+- Review the terms and conditions and hit next.

 - Provide your user details, including SSH key